-From its lofty source on the Tibetan plateau, the famed Yellow River (东北, dōngběi) runs for almost 5500km before emptying into the Yellow Sea, making it China’s second-longest waterway, and the sixth longest in the world.
-The river’s etymology stems from the vast quantities of loess it carries, a yellow silt which has clogged and confused its course over the years.
-However, the river’s popular nickname, “China’s Sorrow”, hints at the floods and changes of course that have repeatedly caused devastation – the waterway is often likened to a dragon, a reference not just to its sinuous course, but also to its uncontrollable nature, by turns benign and malevolent.
-On the flipside, it provides much-needed irrigation to areas otherwise arid and inhospitable, and has created some of China’s most distinctive landscapes, barrelling past colossal sand dunes before sliding along pancake-flat plains scarred with deep, winding crevasses.
+From its lofty source on the Tibetan plateau, the famed Yellow River (黄河, huánghé) runs for almost 5500km before emptying into the Yellow Sea, making it China’s second-longest waterway after the Yangzi, and the sixth longest in the world.
+The river’s name stems from the vast quantities of loess it carries, a fertile yellow silt which has done much to benefit the region’s agricultural potential over the millennia.
+However, the river’s popular nickname, “China’s Sorrow”, hints at the regular floods and changes of course that have repeatedly caused devastation – the waterway is often likened to a dragon, a reference not just to its sinuous course, but also to its uncontrollable nature, by turns benign and malevolent.
+On the flipside, it provides much-needed irrigation to areas otherwise arid and inhospitable, and has created some of China’s most distinctive landscapes, barrelling past colossal sand dunes before sliding along pancake-flat loess plains scarred with deep, winding crevasses.

-Such is the length of the Yellow River that the first and last major cities it hits – Lanzhou and Ji’nan – are actually covered in other sections.
-In between, the river flows through Ningxia, Inner Mongolia, Shanxi, Shaanxi and Henan, and has played a vital role in the history, geography and fortunes of each province, but sadly the capricious nature of the river makes river travel impossible in the region.
+Between the first and last major cities the Yellow River hits – Lanzhou and Ji’nan; such is the river's length that they are covered here in different sections – it flows through Ningxia, Inner Mongolia, Shanxi, Shaanxi and Henan, and has played a vital role in the history, geography and fortunes of each province – though sadly its capricious nature makes river travel impossible in the region.

 The Yellow River

 The Yellow River flows for 5500km through nine provinces, making it one of the world’s mightiest waterways.
 However, the vast quantity of silt the river carries along its twisted length – 1.6 billion tonnes a year – has confused its course throughout history, and its unpredictable swings have always brought chaos.
 From 1194 to 1887, there were fifty major Yellow River floods, with three hundred thousand people killed in 1642 alone.
-A disastrous flood in 1933 was followed in 1937 by another tragedy – this time man-made – when Chiang Kai-shek used the river as a weapon against the advancing Japanese, breaching the dykes to cut the rail line.
+Another disastrous event in 1933 was followed in 1937 by further tragedy – this time man-made – when Chiang Kai-shek used the river as a weapon against the advancing Japanese, breaching its dykes to cut the rail line.
 A delay of a few weeks was gained at the cost of hundreds of thousands of Chinese lives.

-Dykes, too, have been built since ancient times, and in some eastern sections the river bottom is higher than the surrounding fields, often by as much as 5m.
-Dyke builders are heroes around the Yellow River, and every Chinese knows the story of Da Yu (Yu the Great), the legendary figure responsible for battling the capricious waters.
+Dykes, too, have been built since ancient times, and in some eastern sections the river bottom is higher than the surrounding fields, often by as much as 10m.
+Dyke builders are heroes around the Yellow River, and every Chinese knows the story of Da Yu, the legendary figure responsible for battling the capricious waters.
 It is said that he mobilized thousands of people to dredge the riverbed and dig diversionary canals after a terrible flood in 297 BC.
 The work took thirteen years, and during that period Yu never went home.
-At work’s end, he sank a bronze ox in the waters, a talisman to tame the flow.
-A replica of the ox guards the shore of Kunming Lake in Beijing’s Summer Palace.
+At work’s end, he sank a bronze ox in the waters, a talisman to tame the flow (a replica of the ox guards the shore of Kunming Lake in Beijing’s Summer Palace).
 Today, river control continues on a massive scale.
 To stop flooding, the riverbed is dredged, diversion channels are cut and reservoirs constructed on the river’s tributaries.
 Land around the river has been forested to help prevent erosion and so keep the river’s silt level down.